hringbauer/IBD-Analysis/IBD-Simulations/read_me.txt

 blockpiece: Contains a class describing single blocks (BlPiece) and also one that can describe multiple blocks (Multi_Bl).
 This is used for model pieces on a single node of the Grid object

+multi_runs: This file contains software to do multiple runs for various visualization purposes.
+For this it directly loads from the Grid software; and partly from the mle_analysis object from the POPRES analysis (to have the same code analyzing simulated and empirical data).
+This has it's own menue, where one can create data sets; which are often saved with pickle and then used for analysis.